cstaaben/transit-webApp/README.md

 ##### _An improved [spokanetransit.com](https://www.spokanetransit.com/)_

 #### API Keys Setup:
-1. Get two browser API key from [console.developers.google.com](https://console.developers.google.com)
+1. Get two browser API keys from [console.developers.google.com](https://console.developers.google.com)
 2. Configure one key to only accept requests from your domain
 3. Create a file in the _transit-webPapp/js_ directory called _apiKeys.js_ containing the two variables: